 Early socialisation is key!
 We know that well socialised puppies are less likely to exhibit problematic adult behaviours, stemming out of fear or anxiety.

-In a safe environment, introduce your pup to everything the world has on offer!
+In a safe environment, introduce your Shiloh Shepherd to everything the world has on offer!
 Start with People (Short, tall, children, those wearing hats, those wearing hoodies), Household appliances (The vacuum, the dishwasher, the electric garage door) and allow them to meet other dogs, of all breeds and sizes.

 Watch for their body language to avoid any potential disasters though!

-When your pup is behaving how you expect him to, reward him!
+When your Shepherd is behaving how you expect him to, reward him!
 Consistency is key.
 Also consider the type of puppy you have from their puppy evaluations.
 As we have mentioned, some puppies may need more structure than others.
-Some may be more laid back!
-You will still need eyes in the back of your head though!
+Some may be more laid back.
+You will still need eyes in the back of your head though.